How to Invest in Money Market Funds

 How to invest in money market mutual funds

-The process for investing in money market funds is much like that of investing in stocks.
+The process of investing in money market funds is much like that of investing in stocks.

 - Open a brokerage account: The first step is to open a brokerage account with an online trading platform or an investment app.
 Most brokers ask for personal information, such as your social security number and annual income.